FarronF/limerick-council-meetings/meetings/2017/07/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 19th June 2017.md

 Crowley, Leddin and Loftus would sit on the Assessment Panel for the Limerick Metropolitan

-GMA Festivals and Events Grant Scheme.---
+GMA Festivals and Events Grant Scheme.
+---
 5

 **QUESTIONS**